Quick Extender Pro

 There is a lack of comprehensive research specifically examining the direct effects of vitamin D on Peyronie’s disease.

-But vitamin D is known to play a crucial role in maintaining overall health and immune function.
 Some studies suggest that vitamin D deficiency may be associated with an increased risk of developing certain conditions, including fibrotic disorders.

 Peyronie’s disease involves the formation of fibrous scar tissue, and there is a theoretical possibility that vitamin D supplementation could potentially have a positive impact on the condition.